EnessenE/Volt-webapp/README.md

 # Volt
-An project mess around with chats, websockets and api's while shoving encryption into it.
+An project to mess around with chats, websockets and api's while shoving encryption into it.
 Essentially an encrypted discord clone.

 # How to play with